ironhack-labs/lab-javascript-basic-algorithms/README.md

 ## Instructions

 You will work on the `src/functions-and-arrays.js` file, which is already loaded in the `index.html` file.
-To run the JavaScript code open the `index.html` file using the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) VSCode extension.
+To run the JavaScript code open the `index.html` file use the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) VSCode extension.

 To see output of your JavaScript code open the [Console in the Developer Tools](https://developer.chrome.com/docs/devtools/open/#console).